Skip to content

 • optional columns

-• columns which which Java type will differ from the JDBC type
+• columns where the Java type differs from the JDBC type

 customer.sql